-The allocation of principal distributions between the class A-1 and A-2 certificates will be made sequentially to the class A-1 and A-2 certificates, in that order, unless the total outstanding principal balance of the class B and C certificates has been reduced to zero as a result of losses on the underlying mortgage loans and/or default-related or other unanticipated issuing entity expenses, in which event such distributions will be made to the class A-1 and A-2 certificates concurrently on a pro rata basis in accordance with the relative sizes of the respective then outstanding principal balances of those classes, in each case, as described under "-Principal Distributions" below.
+The allocation of principal distributions between the class A-1 and A-2 certificates will be made sequentially to the class A-1 and A-2 certificates, in that order, unless the total outstanding principal balance of the class B and C certificates has been reduced to zero as a result of losses on the underlying mortgage loans and/or default-related or other unanticipated issuing entity expenses, in which event such distributions will be made to the class A-1 and A-2 certificates concurrently on a pro rata basis based on the outstanding principal balances of those classes, in each case, as described under "-Principal Distributions" below.
 The class X1 and X-NCP certificates do not have principal balances and do not entitle holders to distributions of principal.